Boambee

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year ended June 2023 shows that Boambee's median income is $54,370 and average income is $65,411.
-This compares to Rest of NSW's median income of $52,390 and average income of $65,215 in the same period.
-Based on Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025, estimated median income for Boambee is approximately $59,187 and average income is $71,206.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Boambee suburb has a median income of $54,370 and an average income of $65,411.
+These figures are lower than the national averages of $52,390 (median) and $65,215 (average) for Rest of NSW.
+By September 2025, with a Wage Price Index growth of 8.86%, median income is estimated to be approximately $59,187 and average income around $71,206.
 According to the 2021 Census, Boambee's household income ranks at the 68th percentile ($2,048 weekly) and personal income at the 51st percentile.
-The earnings profile indicates that 32.9% of locals (627 people) earn between $1,500 - 2,999 weekly, similar to the regional pattern where 29.9% fall within this range.
+The predominant earnings cohort is 32.9% (627 people) in the $1,500 - 2,999 range.
 After housing costs, residents retain 89.6% of their income, reflecting strong purchasing power.
 Boambee's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income